R&D Technician

 Create job alert

-An exciting new position has opened within our Clients R&D team for a new R&D technician covering maternity leave.
+An exciting new position has opened within our Clients R&D team for an R&D technician to cover maternity leave.
 The role, reports into the Manufacturing Director, based in Bracknell, will involve the following key aspects.

 • Working closely with the Sales and Marketing Team on the development of new products through formulation changes and research on new materials